LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/createClass

-**Description:** Creates a class object assigned to the BrontoBoard with the given information.
+**Description:** Creates a new class within a specified BrontoBoard.

 **Requirements:**
 - User is the owner of the BrontoBoard.
-- The Classname not be an empty String.
+- Classname must not be an empty String.

 **Effects:**
 - Creates a class object assigned to the BrontoBoard with the given information.